gkraften/P-Uppgift/README.md

     with two black and two white pieces placed on diagonals in the center.'''

   def nflips(self, type, row, col):
-    '''Returns how many pieces will be flipped if a piece of color type is placed at row row and column col. Returns zero if no pieces are flipped or if the cell at row row and column col is already occupied.'''
+    '''Returns how many pieces would be flipped if a piece of color type were to be placed at row row and column col. Returns zero if no pieces would be flipped or if the cell at row row and column col is already occupied.'''

   def is_empty(self, row, col):
     '''Returns whether the cell at row row and column col is empty or not'''